ashishtiwari1993/ashish.one/content/talks/elasticsearch-chatgpt.md

 3. Download / Copy the deployment credentials.

+4. Once deployment ready, click on "Continue".
+It will redirect you on kibana dashboard.

 # 2. Upload third party Model

 1. We are going to use [all-distilroberta-v1](https://huggingface.co/sentence-transformers/all-distilroberta-v1) model hosted on a hugging face.
 Lets import on an elastic cluster using eland.